Minimuino/thumbstick-deadzones/README.md

 How could we accomplish this?
 Well, one step at a time.
 We know that

 1. Axial deadzone is good for pure horizontal/vertical motion (high input values)
-2. Axial deadzone is bad for
+2. Axial deadzone is bad for low input values, as it causes a "snap to grid" effect.
+3. We need to scale the input to fit exactly the space outside the deadzone.

-All this leads us to the conclusion that we need a variable deadzone instead of a constant value.
+Points 1 and 2 lead us to the conclusion that we need a variable deadzone instead of a constant value.
 Like an axial deadzone function but with some slope in the edges, so that the deadzone is pretty low near the center and it constantly increases its value along the axis.

 ![thumbstick graph - sloped axial][dz_sloped_axial_gray]